jrk101/suspicious-login-detector/README.md

 - Flags IPs with 3 or more failed attempts

 ##  How to run
-Make sure you have Python installed, then:
+Ensure the system_logs.txt file is in the same folder Make sure you have Python installed, then:

 ```bash